dtrelogan/react-formstate-fp/doc/WhyTheFpBranch.md

 react-formstate-fp is a rewrite of [react-formstate](https://www.npmjs.com/package/react-formstate) that works cleanly with React Hooks.

-The rewrite also provides much better support for asynchronous validation, and corrects a significant design flaw:
+The rewrite also provides much better support for asynchronous validation, and makes a significant change to the approach:

 ## react-formstate is "form first"